mdapena/pyventus/docs/tutorials/event-linker.md

+# The EventLinker Registry

+!!! warning "🏗️ Work in Progress"
+    This page is a work in progress.

 <p style='text-align: justify;' markdown>
     &emsp;&emsp;Events are essential for building reactive applications with Pyventus.
 However, we need a way to connect events to the code that should run in response.
 This is where the `EventLinker` comes in.